kanoloa/cbclient/README.md

 - updateItem(): update the specified item with the given data.
 - bulkUpdateItems(): update multiple items with the given array of data.
 - deleteItem(): delete the specified item.
+- addNewChildItem(): add a child item to the specified item.

 ## Configure credentials and server URL.
 To connect to Codebeamer via open-api (aka Swagger v3), you need to be authenticated and authorized by